dujay971226/ChatAPP/README.md

 3. **Setting Up Chat Room**
    - Create a new room to start a chat.
    - Join someone else's room and chat with others.
+   - Jumps to chat room view after creating or joining.

 4. **Channel Data Access Object (DAO):**
     - Read local file and generate a hashmap.